Special notice for 2025 High School Graduates

 Are the official enrollment deadlines the same for each college or university?
 Do the enrollment deadlines for NC College Connect align with the regular enrollment dates for each college or university?

-• Colleges and universities often have different enrollment deadlines.
-The deadlines for NC College Connect applications are no different than the traditional deadlines for each college or university.
-Students who apply via the NC College Connect program will need to confirm the enrollment dates of their college or university of choice and enroll by that date.
+• Students who are admitted via the NC College Connect program will need to confirm the enrollment dates of their college or university of choice and enroll by that date.

 What about qualifying students who are concerned about the cost of attending college?

-• Students are encouraged to visit CFNC.org to explore additional avenues to pay for college, including completing the FAFSA to determine what federal, state, and college-based financial aid they qualify for.
+• Students are encouraged to visit CFNC.org to explore additional avenues to pay for college, including completing the FAFSA to determine what federal, state and college-based financial aid they qualify for.

 • Some students may be eligible for The Next NC Scholarship, a program that helps most North Carolinians from households making $80,000 or less pursue higher education by fully covering tuition and fees at any community college or more than half, if not all, of tuition and fees to attend any public university in the state.
 Students can complete the FAFSA to apply.